mo2kk4ry/coach-de-communication/README.md

 This project is meant to grow.
 A few welcome ideas:

+- Add topics, vocabulary words, tongue twisters or reading texts to `exercises.js`
 - Add more practice prompts to `prompts.js`
 - Add a new language in `i18n.js`
 - Improve filler-word detection for other accents/dialects
-- Add a "job interview" mode with AI-generated follow-up questions
+- Create a new exercise type (just add an entry to `EXERCISE_MODES`)

 Feel free to open an issue or a pull request on GitHub.

 ## 🔒 Privacy

 - Nothing is sent to a server unless you explicitly request AI feedback (in which case only your transcript text and the topic are sent to Anthropic's API — never your audio).
-- Your API key and session history are stored only in your browser (`localStorage`).
+- Your API key, goal, stats and history are stored only in your browser (`localStorage`).
 They won't follow you to a different browser or device.
 - Audio recordings stay in your browser and are never uploaded anywhere.

 ## 📄 License